 So you're headed to Las Vegas on vacation.
-You've got your bags packed, your gambling how-to pamphlets in hand, your show tickets reserved, ready to hit the city famed for its nighttime antics, but you're still wondering…are there actually things to do in Las Vegas during the day?
+You've got your bags packed, you're gambling how-to pamphlets in hand, your show tickets reserved, ready to hit the city famed for its nighttime antics, but you're still wondering…are there actually things to do in Las Vegas during the day?

 If you're scratching your head when it comes to exploring Las Vegas aside from gaming, shows, and nightlife, then check out our handy guide.
 Featuring many of the best things to do in Las Vegas during the day, we'll highlight everything from nature tours to museums and other top cultural attractions.
 Some of the most popular daytime activities in Las Vegas include: